Little Rock is Arkansas’s Capital for events

-'s largest festival is each Memorial Day Weekend.
+Little Rock, Arkansas's largest festival occurs each year on the first weekend of June.
 Riverfest is a family festival of visual and performing arts and more than 250,000 annual visitors attend Riverfest.
 Little Rock, Arkansas families and visitors from all over the state enjoy multiple bands, games, food and fun.
 The three-day event offers four stages of live performance and a variety of entertainment options, from a children’s free activity area, an area for young teens, art classes at the ArtZone, the International Village, where festival-goers can travel the world, and numerous special attractions, events and family oriented activities.
 As the largest of the annual festivals in Arkansas, Riverfest offers something for everyone.

 The International Greek Food Festival

 in mid-May is the largest of the ethnic festivals in Arkansas.
 More than 1,000 pounds of butter, 750 pounds of nuts and 700 pounds of filo dough are what it takes to make the more than 10,000 sourota, 17,000 pieces of Baklava and other pastries are prepared for the three-day annual event.